BrandonVout/ao3-skins/README.md

    1. Shows site skins by default.
 If you want to add a work skin, select **My Work Skins** at the top.
 3. **Create Site/Work Skin**.
 4. Copy the code from the file and paste into the CSS field.
-   1. Make sure each css property is on one line.
-My code editor creates newlines and indents if lines are too long.
-AO3 does not recognize these.
 5. To add a parent skin, click **Show** next to Advanced.
    1. **Add Parent skin** for each skin.
    2. Type your parent skin's title in the field.
 Sometimes AO3 suggests skins you don't have access to and will not work.